opencybersecurityalliance/kestrel-lang/README.rst

     $ kestrel helloworld.hf

-Now you captured browser processes from all processes created:
+Now you captured browser processes in a Kestrel variable ``browsers`` from all processes created:

 ::